 Great VFM and really not too sweet

-Note: this wine is also available from Tesco labelled as a selected wine choice.
+Note: this wine is also available from Asda (and others) but labelled as Winemakers Choice.
 The producer is the same, and, as far as I can tell, the wine.
 So logically I’ve used the same review for both.

 Or this drink may well be available from your high street supplier – we’re sorry we cannot check them all but you might like to.